ChristerNilsson/foo/016-assert/README.md

 ## Please note!

+* Target application area for assert, is education, not production
 * Disabling all asserts does not stop functions from evaluating
-* Target application area for assert, is education, not production
+* It is still possible to keep all tests in a separate directory structure.
+But, then you lose the advantage of seeing function + asserts together.